 Sustainability is about the entire production process and lifespan of the product and the impact it has on the planet.
 100% sustainable is almost impossible to achieve as this has zero impact on the planet by using no power, water, resources, fuel, transport or chemicals to produce, sell and dispose of after use.
 The only truly sustainable things in the world are natural, self-populating things such as plants.

-When brands claim they make a sustainable T shirt, we need to remember that the to get the T shirt from raw ingredients to the consumer, the T shirt production and delivery needs power, water & transport.
-Sure, aspects of the T shirt may be sustainable, for instance they use Organic Cotton, but nobody is talking about the carbon footprint to product and ship the T shirt or the 27,000Ltrs of water used to grow the cotton to produce just 1 T shirt.
+When brands claim they make a sustainable T-shirt, we need to remember that to get the T-shirt from raw ingredients to the consumer, the T-shirt production and delivery needs power, water & transport.
+Sure, aspects of the T-shirt may be sustainable, for instance, they use Organic Cotton, but nobody is talking about the carbon footprint to product and ship the T-shirt or the 27,000Ltrs of water used to grow the cotton to produce just 1 T-shirt.

 So, 100% sustainable isn’t possible unless we farm our own sheep, shear them, spin the wool and knit our own garments.
 There are however sustainable solutions to many of the harmful aspects to the production of garments.
 We can use natural fibres that grow fast and use little water.
 Wool and Tencel are great examples of this.

 We could produce more locally to the source of the raw ingredients and where the goods will be sold and perhaps produce in a factory that uses solar power and heat source pumps to power their factory.